F98/debloat-android-noroot/README.md

 note: this is a tool I personally use for convenience when I factory reset or buy a new phone or something and find that it's either risky to root or impossible.
 I feel like this should still be public for simplicity's sake however.

+This was created using an LG Risio 4 (LG K31 Cricket)

 # Getting Started
 You need the following: